lorikrell/gamerchic/docs/photoshop/crest.md

 All of these resources are free of charge to download and open for anyone to use.
 Creating art and resources takes a great deal of time, effort, artistic work, and more.
 As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
 You can link to this page.
 Thank you so very much!
 :::

+:::homebrew Image Editors
-:::homebrew Photoshop, Affinity Designer, and Photopea These files can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
-I do not recommend using other apps that do not support layer effects.
+This file can be opened and edited in any art application that opens PSD.
+I highly recommend Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
+You can use any application that opens a PSD file, but you may be missing layer options that control color and more for many layers.
 :::

 ## Download and Build